Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Stance Detection Datasets

 \subsection{SardiStance}

+This dataset contains tweets in Italian about the Sardines movement \cite{cignarella2020sardistance}.
 In addition to the textual data, this dataset also provides social and user information, such as the authors' friends and the retweets.
-As 16.30\% of the users appear across the train and the test sets, we generated the alternative SardiStance* version by removing from the training set the users that also appear in the test set.
-The idea was to avoid using for training user-based features that are also available for testing.
-We were unable to extract any supplementary data, because both tweet and user identifiers are encrypted.
+We were unable to extract any supplementary data because both tweet and user identifiers are encrypted.